awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

 1. For **Input parameters**, **InstanceId**, enable **Show interactive instance picker**\.

 1. Choose your Amazon EC2 instance\.
-**Note**
-If you don't see your instance in the list, it's not enabled for Systems Manager\.
-For information, see [Create an instance profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) and [Attach an IAM instance profile to an Amazon EC2 instance](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-launch-managed-instance.html) in the *AWS Systems Manager User Guide*\.

 1. Review the [examples](#AWSSupport-TroubleshootRDP-Examples), then choose **Execute**\.